kumpmati/go-tasuku/README.md

 The minimal task visualizer for go.

-Inspired by the great [privatenumber/tasuku](https://github.com/privatenumber/tasuku), a task visualizer library for Node.js.
+This is a go implementation of the great [privatenumber/tasuku](https://github.com/privatenumber/tasuku), a task visualizer library for Node.js.

 ## Install